 Made by Rosando in Australia in the 1960’s, this practical and stylish extension table incorporates two leaves which pull out from each end.
 A comfortable 4 seater when closed, open it should seat eight.
 There is a fitted glass top.
 Measurements are 120 cm by 86 cm by 76 cm high.
 The two leaves when extended add a further 90 cm bringing the table legth to 210 cm.
-Price A$790.
+Now Sold

 An antique extension table made from oak in France in the late 1800’s.
 This is a great dining table option as closed you will own a comfortable six seater.
 Open the draw leaves without tools by pulling them out at either end, and you create a 12 seat baronial banquet table.
 While fairly rare in this country it is no surprise that this style of table has been popular in France and Europe generally for over 250 years.